leschwe1/hpc_esc_401_solutions/exercise_session_05/task3.md

 I never ran into a race situation, it was prevented in this version already.

 In addition i then made an extra parallel_full_atomic_critical version as well.

+--> placed critical where it is to: only one thread executes this block at a time but the most minimal selection is done so (not the entire loop!)

+--> placed atomic above num_n0++ so that the increments are done without race condition safely

+I ran all three and we can see they all work:
+    [eiger][lschweis@eiger-ln002 race_conditions]$ export OMP_NUM_THREADS=8
+    [eiger][lschweis@eiger-ln002 race_conditions]$ ./parallel_1
+    Size of integer array/file: 1000000
+    max number in file: 38747
+    number of 0s in file: 646016
+    true number of 0s in file: 646016 [eiger][lschweis@eiger-ln002 race_conditions]$ ./parallel_full
+    Size of integer array/file: 1000000
+    max number in file: 38747
+    number of 0s in file: 646016
+    true number of 0s in file: 646016 [eiger][lschweis@eiger-ln002 race_conditions]$ ./parallel_full_atomic_critical
+    Size of integer array/file: 1000000
+    max number in file: 38747
+    number of 0s in file: 646016
+    true number of 0s in file: 646016